kaliberjs/forms/readme.md

 ### Components

-When you want to conditionally render or set some props based on your current form state, you should avoid use `useFormFieldSnapshot` or `useFormFieldValue` in your form root, since that will re-render your entire form with each change.
+When you want to conditionally render or set some props based on your current form state, you should avoid the use of `useFormFieldSnapshot` or `useFormFieldValue` in your form root, since that will re-render your entire form with each change.
 Rather you should create a specialised component and make the values available through a render prop.

 Because this is such a common usecase, we provide several of these components.